-The top crops in Benzie and Manistee counties are corn for grain, corn for silage, and Christmas trees.
-A significant amount of food for human consumption is produced as well.
-The primary food crops are tart cherries and apples.
+Although some of the top crop items in Benzie and Manistee counties are corn for grain, corn for silage, and Christmas trees; a significant amount of food for human consumption is produced as well.
+The primary food crop items are tart cherries and apples.
 Cattle, hogs, and sheep lead the livestock category.

 Like many places in the United States, the Lakes to Land region is part of a conventional food system.
-All residents in the region must eat and the food they consume comes from somewhere.
+All residents in the Lakes to Land region must eat and the food they consume comes from somewhere.
 In a "conventional food system, food production and processing is industrial in scale and relies on advances in bio-technology, food distribution occurs over large distances, disposal of food generates a significant amount of packaging waste, and consumers are removed - physically and metaphorically - from the source of their food" (Raja et al., p.
 3).
 According to the Center for Urban Education about Sustainable Agriculture in California, food for an average meal travels about 1500 miles from farm to plate.

-However, regional collaboration presents the opportunity to capitalize on economic growth through food and agriculture-based initiatives.
+However, regional collaboration, especially in a region with an agricultural industry, presents the opportunity to capitalize on economic growth through food and agriculture-based initiatives.
 A community food system "emphasizes strengthening and making visible the relationships between producers, processors, distributors, and consumers of food" (Raja et al., p.
 3).
 A community food system is place-based, supports local and regional networks, promotes environmental sustainable practices, advocates for social justice, and provides food security.
-Although the terms have similar definitions, there has recently been a shift in discussion among planners from a community food system to a local food system, defined as "food produced, processed, and distributed within a particular geographic boundary that consumers associate with their own community" (as cited in Urban Planning Practicum, 2012, p.
+Although the terms have similar definitions, there has recently been a shift in discussion among planners from a community food system to a local food system; defined as "food produced, processed, and distributed within a particular geographic boundary that consumers associate with their own community" (as cited in Urban Planning Practicum, 2012, p.
 13).
 Since many of the L2L region's residents' careers, businesses, lifestyles, or hobbies involve agriculture or tourism, the food system presents opportunities to be more local.